 If you are always in your den all day watching TV, the mere thought of running a marathon may seem daunting.
 The objectives appear to be too lofty, and you won’t have a clue where to begin.

 Perhaps you have been looking at this the wrong way.
-Keep in mind that this is not a race to the finish line.
+Your best laid plans may stretch far beyond the boundaries of a mere New Year’s resolution.
+It’s time to shift gears and understand that this is not a race to the finish line.

 New Year’s resolutions are about setting goals and working toward them so that you get better in life.
 Having goals is like climbing a mountain with the dream of reaching the peak.